| E. Stanley Kroenke

 The Nuggets returned to prominence with a remarkable turnaround under Mr. Kroenke’s leadership.
-They are one of only three NBA teams to make the playoffs in each of the past eight seasons.
+They are one of only two NBA teams to make the playoffs in each of the past 10 seasons.
 The Colorado Rapids won the 2010 MLS Cup Championship and were honored at the White House for this achievement in June 2011.
-The Mammoth has been a playoff participant in eight of its nine seasons and won the NLL championship in 2006.
+The Mammoth has been a playoff participant in 10 of its 11 seasons and won the NLL championship in 2006.

-In June 2011, Mr. Kroenke became controlling, majority shareholder of Arsenal FC, owning more than 66 percent of London’s storied football club.
+In June 2011, Mr. Kroenke became controlling, majority shareholder of Arsenal, owning more than 66.8 percent of London’s storied football club.
 The initial investment came months after KSE and the Colorado Rapids formed a landmark marketing and strategic partnership with the famed Barclays Premier League club.
 The relationship has been further strengthened by the completion of KSE’s acquisition of 80 percent shareholding in Arsenal Broadband Limited.
 In September 2008, Mr. Kroenke was appointed to the Arsenal board as a non-executive director.

 A native Missourian, Mr. Kroenke’s full ownership of the St. Louis Rams was approved unanimously by NFL owners in August 2010.
 As co-owner of the Rams, they won Super Bowl XXXIV in 2000.